 In 2014, California Chrome launched himself into contention as a legitimate Kentucky Derby threat with a 5 ¼ length romp in the Santa Anita Derby.
 Up until that point, the California-bred had been met with some skepticism despite his strong record and he emphatically passed the class test.
 He went on to win the Kentucky Derby and Preakness Stakes and as an older horse has won the Dubai World Cup and finished second in the Breeders’ Cup Classic.
 The popular chestnut has amassed over $14 million in earnings.

-The 2016 edition of the Santa Anita Derby was run over a sealed, sloppy track which is a rarity in sunny California.
-Exaggerator, trained by Keith Desormeaux and ridden by his brother Kent Desormeaux, had been knocking on the door in the California prep races and was third in the San Felipe and second in the San Vicente.
+The 2020 edition of the Santa Anita Derby was run over a beautiful solid track under the gleaming California sun.
+Honor A. P., trained by J. Shirreffs and ridden by his M. Smith, had been knocking on the door in the California prep races and was looking like one of the favorites to clinch the Derby title before things got underway.

 Honor started out strongly, sticking with the pack for the vast majority of the race, putting on a great performance, as did second-placed finisher Authentic.
 But, as was suspected by many horse racing fans, Authentic is a distance-limited runner and didn't have enough in the tank to get over the line in first.

 Honor A. P. went on to finish second in the Shared Belief Stakes and then benefited from another off-track to win finish 4th in Kentucky Derby.
 With two 1st place finishes, three 2nd place finishes and a 4th spot in Kentucky during 2020, it was an excellent year for the thoroughbred.

 The return to California in 2021 was a great thing for many, after a long time locked up and unable to enjoy the glory of a race day event.
 This year saw Rock Your World take the 1st place spot, with a time of 1:49:17.